aliutkus/groupmap/README.md

 ## Interface

-This repository defines a `groupmap.GroupMap`, with the following parameters:
+This repository defines a `groupmap.GroupMap`, that can basically be used as a drop-in replacement for `nn.GroupNorm` or `nn.InstanceNorm`, `nn.LayerNorm`, with the following parameters:
 * `num_groups`: number of groups to separate the channels into.
 * `num_channels`: the number of channels expected in input, of shape (N, C, ...)
 * `target_quantiles`: the target quantiles function. must be a callable that takes a Tensor with entries between 0 and 1, and returns a Tensor with same shape.